Life Extension Magazine®

 Chinese Chastetree and Ginger

-Chinese chastetree is a flowering shrub that grows in parts of Asia and the Middle East.
+Chinese chaste tree, also known as Five-leaf chaste tree, is a flowering shrub that grows in parts of Asia and the Middle East.
 Its scientific name is Vitex negundo.12

-It is rich in phytoactives (plant-based compounds with a variety of health benefits) and has long been used in traditional medicine to treat a range of ailments.
+It is rich in phytoactives (plant-based compounds) and has long been used in traditional medicine to treat a range of ailments.

 In ayurveda (Indian traditional medicine) it is known for its anti-inflammatory, antimicrobial, hepatoprotective, analgesic, and anti-rheumatic activity.
 Researchers noted that in ayurvedic medicine, Chinese chastetree is called "the remedy for all diseases."
 13, 14